9 common car seat mistakes

 Would it surprise you to know that more than 82 percent of all car seats are installed incorrectly?
 As child passenger safety technicians, we see a lot of common mistakes and we get a wonderful opportunity to work with families to make sure their most precious cargo is being transported safely.

-This week is National Child Passenger Safety Week so we are sharing common car seat mistakes we see, along with some simple changes that can help prevent a serious injury.
+This week, we are sharing common car seat mistakes we see, along with some simple changes that can help prevent a serious injury.